deeseert/bootcamp-prepwork/03-js-types-exercise/README.md

 const area = `Moorgate`;
 ```

-The type of all of these variables `string`.
+The type of all of these variables is `string`.
 Single quotes and double quotes are mostly interchangeable, depending on your preference, but backticks have some special behaviour.

 Inside backticks, we can actually _execute JS code_.
 Take a look at this example: